Micadurp/darkest-saturn/README.md

 * add running state
 * add braking state for slowing down
 #### Near future:
-* add a boost meter
+* add a boost meter (meter should function similarly to ultrakill stamina)
+* add the boost + air boost (referencing Sonic Frontiers boost behavior)
 * create an object to test environmental velocity on the player character
 #### Later:
+* add rails that can be grinded on
+* add a balancing mechanic for said rails
 * keep player magnetized to the ground when interacting with slopes (unless being launched)
 * add slope physics (specifically mimicking that of the Sonic The Hedgehog games)
 * add a ground attack